Bye-bye single-use plastic! More sustainability with PLA

 PLAneo®: thyssenkrupp makes polylactide a real alternative

-thyssenkrupp has tackled these challenges – and recently developed its own manufacturing process for the bioplastics.
-In Changchun, China, we have started using a patented technology called PLAneo® in a commercial plant for the first time.
-Our customer: Jilin COFCO Biomaterial Corporation, a subsidiary of China’s largest food and beverage group.
+thyssenkrupp has tackled these challenges – and in recent years has developed its own manufacturing process for the bioplastic.
+In Changchun, China, the experts are using their patented technology called PLAneo® for the first time in a commercial plant.
+The customer: Jilin COFCO Biomaterial Corporation, a subsidiary of China’s largest food and beverage group.

-The great advantage of PLAneo®?
-The technology makes it possible to produce bioplastics in a particularly efficient and resource-friendly way – at a price that can compete with conventional plastics.
-“PLAneo is also suitable for large-scale plants with capacities of up to 100,000 metric tons per year.
-This significantly reduces production costs,” says Udo Mühlbauer, who closely monitors the Chinese plant.
-“We have also reduced the energy consumption of the process through an energy recovery system.
-In this way, we further reduce costs and at the same time make production more sustainable.”
+“PLAneo is also suitable for large-scale plants with capacities of up to 100,000 tons per year.
+This reduces production costs decisively,” says Udo Mühlbauer, who closely supervises the Chinese plant.
+“We have also reduced the energy consumption of the process by means of an energy recovery system.
+In this way, we further reduce costs and make production more sustainable at the same time.”

 PLA suites almost all application areas

-As PLA is highly flexible, this is no surprise.
-From cosmetic crucibles, piggy banks and air cushions to cutlery, pens and seat undersides for office chairs – there’s no need for PLA to hide from petroleum-based plastics.
-Especially not in the medical sector, because the human body can completely degrade PLA.
-Therefore, it is perfectly suited for implants, sutures, stents or as a basis for tissue cultivation.
+PLA is highly flexible and can be used for everything from piggy banks and air cushions to cutlery, pens and seat bases for office chairs – it can compete with petroleum-based plastics in every field.
+Even in medicine.
+Since the human body can break down PLA completely, the bioplastic is perfect for implants, sutures, stents or as a basis for growing tissue.

-PLA is also suitable for industrial 3D printing processes.
-And with compostable organic garbage bags and coffee capsules made of PLA, everyone can gradually make their own household more sustainable.
+PLA is also equally suitable in agriculture and for industrial 3D printing processes.
+And with compostable organic garbage bags and coffee capsules made from PLA, everyone can make their own household more sustainable.

 The future of bioplastics: great challenges – great perspectives

-However, it is also clear that the road to petroleum-free plastic production is still long.
-Partly because PLA does not have a good reputation – contrary to its potential.
-For example, biological waste materials could be used to minimize the areas required for renewable raw materials.
-And the waste systems also have to adapt to the environmentally friendly materials, because there are many countries with no recycling path for PLA products.
-The valuable raw materials are therefore often incinerated with conventional plastic waste.
-The global supply chains are not yet sufficiently resource-conserving, too.
+However, it is also clear that despite new laws, the road to petroleum-free plastic production is still long.
+PLA still faces many challenges.
+Waste systems, for example, still have to adapt to the environmentally friendly materials.
+Currently, there is no dedicated recycling path for PLA products in Germany – the valuable raw materials are often incinerated with conventional plastic waste.